ibm-cloud-docs/vsrx/ssh-create-interface.md

 # Creating the New Interface, Zone, and Address Book Subnet
 {: #creating-the-new-interface-zone-and-address-book-subnet}

 First, you'll need to create an interface unit for the VLAN and add the subnet's gateway address.
 You'll then be able to create a security zone associated with the new unit and an `address-book` entry for the subnet.
+{: shortdesc}

 Scroll to the right to view the entire command!
 {: important}